embark-studio/elemental/README.md

 a duplicate element without a loading symbol.

 ###### Elements That Require State
-It is more important that what appears to be a single element that requires state exists in the only location a single element may exist in
+Elements that require state should be placed in the elements folder since it should only exist in one location.

+###### Appearance of type
+If it appears to be an element, as in it looks like 1 element, a drop down etc., but requires extra divs, it is still an element.

 #### UX
 User experience design (UX, UXD, UED or XD) is the approach of using analytical tools to improve the mechanics of the interface.